Wedding Daze: Production

 The film is set in Staten Island, New York City.
 A lot of the scenes are set in the neighborhood of West New Brighton.
-The scene outside Gregorio's Florist where Anderson and Katie hug and kiss as well as all the diner scenes are filmed on Forest Avenue, West New Brighton.
+The scene outside Gregorio's Florist where Anderson and Katie hug and kiss as well as all the diner scenes at King’s Arms Diner are filmed on Forest Avenue, West Brighton.

 Originally titled The Pleasure of Your Company, the film's title was changed to Wedding Daze ahead of its theatrical release.
 Filming took place in New York in late 2005.

 Release

 The Pleasure of Your Company premiered at the Toronto International Film Festival on September 10, 2006.
 The same month, Metro-Goldwyn-Mayer picked up distribution rights for the film and set it for a wide theatrical release in the United States and Canada, while also changing the film's name to Wedding Daze.
 The film was first set for a theatrical release on March 2, 2007, before being moved to both March 16 and March 23.
 After being moved again to April 6, Wedding Daze was scheduled for a theatrical release during an unspecified date in the third quarter of 2007.

 In March 2007, Wedding Daze's theatrical release was moved to August 17, 2007.
 On June 1, the film was released theatrically in the United Kingdom by Pathé.
 In July 2007, Wedding Daze was again moved from its release date and rescheduled for an unspecified date in 2007.
 The film ultimately ended up receiving a direct-to-video domestic release on January 15, 2008.
 In its first week of release on home video, the film grossed $1.65 million.